-As we move further into 2017, more companies are embracing Cross-Border payments.
-As globalization rapidly expands the horizons of many citizens of the world, we are seeing a greater need for cross border payments and certain cross border payments trends are beginning to emerge in 2017.
+As we move further into 2017, more companies are embracing cross-border payments.
+As globalisation rapidly expands the horizons of many citizens of the world, we are seeing a greater need for cross-border payments and certain cross-border payments trends are beginning to emerge in 2017.

-Though banks are beginning to embrace technology in recent years they still lag behind some of the biggest financial disruptors, and even more established money transfer companies such as Western Union.
-As more companies dedicate time and effort to cross border payments research, we can expect to see banks focusing more on customer retention and acquisition through competitive technology.
+Though banks have begun to embrace technology in recent years, they still lag behind some of the biggest financial disruptors, and even more established money transfer companies such as Western Union.
+As more companies dedicate time and effort to cross-border payments research, we can expect to see banks focusing more on customer retention and acquisition through competitive technology.

 As more money moves across borders, regulators are facing a growing need to innovate ways to secure customer identities, regulate the movement of money and stay up-to-date with technological advances.